whokilleddb/BoosterDriver/README.md

 - First, we set the final status of the request as `STATUS_SUCCESS` by assigning that value to the `Status` component of the [`IO_STATUS_BLOCK`](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/ns-wdm-_io_status_block).
 The `IO_STATUS_BLOCK` structure stores status and information before calling `IoCompleteRequest()`[more on that in a moment].
 - Next up, we set the `Information` field of `IoStatus` to indicate that we do not pass any additional information to the Client.
 For example, for Write/Read, this field can define the number of bytes that were written/read and return that information to the caller.
 Since for Create/Close we don't have any such requirements, we set it to 0.
-- Finally, we complete the request with [`IoCompleteRequest()`](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-iocompleterequest) indicating that we have completed the I/O request and returns the IRP to the I/O manager.
+- Finally, we complete the request with [`IoCompleteRequest()`](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-iocompleterequest) indicating that we have completed the I/O request and returned the IRP to the I/O manager.
 We pass two parameters to the function - the `Irp` structure pointer as well as the value for the priority boost for the original thread that requested the operation.
 Since we complete the IRP synchronously, we set it to 0.
 - Finally, we return the same status as the one we put in `Irp->IoStatus.Status`.
 However, we cannot just something like `return Irp->IoStatus.Status` because after the `IoCompleteRequest()` function is called - the value stored in the address might change.

 With this, we complete the function allowing us to open and close handles to the driver.
 Onto the next 🚀